Anita Hill On 2020 Election: We Don't Need 'To Take The Lesser Of Two Evils'

 And, as she told NPR ahead of the ceremony, she fully intends to keep using it.

 "I'm not trying to dictate policies.
 I am trying to say that we need to do some thinking and we need some leadership to bring those policies together.
 I don't think they exist now, completely," she said.
-"I think that much more needs to be done. "
+"I think that much more needs to be done."